enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - adds a 007 permission to the file hello

 9-John_Doe - adds a 751 permssion to the file hello

+10-mirror_permissions - sets the mode of the file hello the same as olleh's mode